nki-radiology/BrainMets/README.md

 ## Overview

-The Brain Metastasis AI pipeline is built upon a modified nnU-Net framework to detect and segment brain metastases of all sizes on contrast-enhanced 3D T1-weighted MRI.
+The BrainMets AI pipeline is built upon a modified nnU-Net framework to detect and segment brain metastases of all sizes on contrast-enhanced 3D T1-weighted MRI.
 The repository provides:

 - **Preprocessing**: DICOM to Nifti conversion,  brain extraction and some basic checks.
 - **Training**: Five-fold cross-validation on the preprocessed dataset.